au-re/generator-react-exhibit/README.md

 ### Testing your components

-Before publishing or commiting your components the linter and tests will automatically be run.
-You can also run them manually through:
+Before publishing or commiting your components, the linter and tests will automatically run.
+You can also run them manually with:

 ```shell
 npm run test